Close Menu

 Researchers have found a large number of eggs of the skate species Bathyraja spinosissima in close proximity to hydrothermal vents.

-The researchers discovered a type of ray that lay their eggs in proximity to underwater volcanoes – where the water can reach temperatures of up to 400 degrees Celsius.
+The researchers discovered a type of ray that lay their eggs in proximity to underwater volcanoes, where the water can reach temperatures of up to 400 degrees Celsius.

-This species of skate normally lives at depth of up to 3,000 meters and apparently lay their eggs in Deep-sea hydrothermal vents.
+This species of skate normally lives at a depth of up to 3,000 meters and apparently lay their eggs in Deep-sea hydrothermal vents.
 It is the first time that researchers have seen this behavior in any animal in the ocean.

 “Hydrothermal vents are extreme environments, and most animals that live there are highly evolved to live in this environment,”